 Barringtonia flava, Butonica calyptrata, Huttum calyptratum, Michelia calyptrata

-Bloom Time: Flowering occurs in late dry season
+Bloom Time: Flowering occurs in the late dry season

-Barringtonia calyptrata is a deciduous or semi-deciduous tree up to 100 feet (30 m) tall with with large, glossy leaves and stunning, pendulous flowers.
+Barringtonia calyptrata is a deciduous or semi-deciduous tree, up to 100 feet (30 m) tall, with large glossy leaves and stunning pendulous flowers.
 The leaves tend to be whorled at the ends of the branches.
-The fragrant, white flowers are in long pendulous spikes and appear just prior to the new growth flush.
-They have only 4 small white petals but numerous long white stamens and are full of nectar.
+The fragrant, white flowers are in long pendulous spikes and appear just before the new growth flush.
+They have only four small white petals but numerous long white stamens and are full of nectar.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).